VO2 Max After 40: Why It Matters and How to Improve It

 Why VO2 Max Is the Number That Matters Most

 VO2 max, the maximum amount of oxygen your body can use during intense exercise, is the strongest predictor of all-cause mortality we have.
-Stronger than smoking status, blood pressure, or diabetes.
+Stronger than smoking status, blood pressure, or diabetes (Myers et al., 2002; Mandsager et al., 2018).

-A landmark study in the Journal of the American College of Cardiology followed over 4,000 adults for an average of 24 years and found that each 1 MET increase in cardiorespiratory fitness was associated with:
+A study in the Journal of the American College of Cardiology followed 4,137 healthy adults for an average of 24 years and found that each 1 MET increase in cardiorespiratory fitness was associated with (Imboden et al., 2018):

 - 11.6% reduction in all-cause mortality